 Incidentally, it’s useful to consider Soft Eyes to be a varying process rather like a continuum between foveal vision, at one extreme, and peripheral vision at the other.
 So sometimes your Soft Eyes will be almost sharp focus and at other times it will be almost full, wide peripheral vision.

-Why is using Soft Eyes so beneficial?
+using Soft Eyes so beneficial?

-1. Tension: Specialising in using foveal vision creates tension and since most of us will have been doing this from schooldays we become so used to this tension that we think it’s the norm.
+Specialising in using foveal vision creates tension and since most of us will have been doing this from schooldays we become so used to this tension that we think it’s the norm.
 Develop your Soft Eyes skills and notice what difference it makes to your overall state.

-2. Non-verbal messages: Soft eyes enables us to become much more aware of movement in front of us and around us.
+Soft eyes enables us to become much more aware of movement in front of us and around us.
 So, when communicating with other individuals are groups we can quickly pick up non-verbal indicators of interest, lack of interest, discomfort, etc.

-3. Self Talk: For some reason Soft Eyes tends to significantly reduce sub-vocalising - the internal self talk - and this can reduce worrying, self criticism, etc.
+For some reason Soft Eyes tends to significantly reduce sub-vocalising - the internal self talk - and this can reduce worrying, self criticism, etc.

-4. Putting people at ease: if you're tense the people with whom you are communicating tend to become tense, too.
+If you're tense the people with whom you are communicating tend to become tense, too.
 It's a vicious circle.
 When communicating one-to-one soft eyes enables us to feel more at ease which then creates a benign circle in which others feel more at ease, too.

-5. Driving: If you question highly skilled drivers you will find that they naturally use Soft Eyes all the time because it enables them to pay attention to what is going on in front of them, to either side, and in the mirrors at the same time.
+If you question highly skilled drivers you will find that they naturally use Soft Eyes all the time because it enables them to pay attention to what is going on in front of them, to either side, and in the mirrors at the same time.
 (Incidentally, it’s wise to only apply this to driving once it has become second nature to you).

-6. Health: it goes without saying that chronic tension is not healthy.
+It goes without saying that chronic tension is not healthy.
 Overuse of foveal vision causes eye strain as well as tension in then head and neck and torso.
 Importantly it also tends to interfere with relaxed, easy reading.
 It’s a good idea to introduce frequent 1-2 minute Soft Eyes’ breaks into your working routine to give your body a break from tension…

 As with all techniques introduce this gradually - doing it for just a few minutes a few times daily.